-Formatting - 4 points (EACH SELECTION WORTH 0.4) Yes ✓ One inch margins, text flush left with uneven right margin Double spaced throughout including reference page, no extra spaces between paragraphs Copy double sided with back of title page blank Headings used as appropriate to assignment Do not use picture, tables, or bullets Font 12 pt.
-Times New Roman, 5-7 space indent at the beginning of each paragraph Page Header flush left: FULL TITLE AS IT APPEARS ON TITLE PAGE, upper case; page number flush right, top of page Use of active voice, third person, and current tense throughout the paper No contraction use (don't, can't, etc) in formal writing Follows APA guidelines related to number use (when to spell out number vs writing the actual number) Total Formatting /4 Title Page - 2 points (EACH SELECTON WORTH 0.4) FULL TITLE OF PAPER upper case flush left top of page Title - title case/Author/ Course - title case/ instructor/ Date Page number right margin of header Centered in middle of the page Double spaced Total Title Page /2 Text Citations and Quotations - 2 points (EACH SELECTION WORTH 0.4) A balanced presentation of the ideas from all references is required.
+Formatting - 4 points (EACH SELECTION WORTH 0.4) Yes ✓ One inch margins, text flush left with uneven right margin Double spaced throughout including reference page, no extra spaces between paragraphs Copy double sided Headings used as appropriate to assignment Do not use picture, tables, or bullets Font 12 pt.
+Times New Roman, 5-7 space indent at the beginning of each paragraph Page number in top header, right margin Use of active voice, third person, and current tense throughout the paper No contraction use (don't, can't, etc) in formal writing Follows APA guidelines related to number use (when to spell out number vs writing the actual number) Total Formatting /4 Title Page - 2 points (EACH SELECTON WORTH 0.4) Full title, bold, 3-4 lines down from the top margin of the page.
+Student name, college, course, instructor, due date Page number right margin of header Centered aligned (left to right) Double spaced (Except : 4 spaces between title and student name) Total Title Page 12 Text Citations and Quotations - 2 points (EACH SELECTION WORTH 0.4) A balanced presentation of the ideas from all references is required.
 Citations from one source exclusively with brief mention of several others are not acceptable.
 All source material, whether paraphrased in your own words or quoted, must be documented in the body of the paper by citing the author(s) and date(s) but no page number unless a direct quote.
 Failure to include citations within the body of the text is an example of plagiarism and is unacceptable If you must quote the author and the quotation is less than 40 words, encase the quote in "" followed by (Author, year, page #).
 Block quotations (quotations of 40 words or more) are not allowed.
 In-text citations are formatted correctly in the manner in which they are being used and make use of proper punctuation.
-Total Text Citations and Quotations /2 References - 2 points (EACH SELECTION WORTH 0.4) All sources cited in the body of the paper must be listed on the reference list and all references on the reference list must be cited in the paper.
+Total Text Citations and Quotations 12 References - 2 points (EACH SELECTION WORTH 0.4) All sources cited in the body of the paper must be listed on the reference list and all references on the reference list must be cited in the paper.
 Reference section begins on a new page.
-Sources meet the requirements of the assignment and have all required information (number, type, publication date, volume, issue, etc.) Proper capitalization of reference materials according to type (book, journal, article, etc.) Formatting of references follow assigned requirements (such as centered header, listed alphabetically, use of hanging indent, italics) Total References /2 TOTAL SCORE 10 Points Possible /10
+Sources meet the requirements of the assignment and have all required information (author/contributor/organization, number, type, publication date, volume, issue, etc.) Proper capitalization of reference materials according to type (book, journal, article, etc.) Formatting of references follow assigned requirements (such as centered header, listed alphabetically, use of hanging indent, italics) Total References // TOTAL SCORE 10 Points Possible /10

-APA Checklist Revised 7/03/2020
+APA Checklist Revised 6/24/2021